 Plant your seeds when you receive them for the best germination

 Getting started -- Use any small containers or cups that have drainage holes.
 Use a well draining soil mix, such as 2 parts potting soil and 1 part perlite.
-Any alternate mix is equal parts of coir fiber and perlite, with some slow-release fertilizer mixed in.
+Any alternate mix is equal parts of coco fiber and perlite (use small- or medium-size perlite, not large chunks), with some slow-release fertilizer mixed in.
 Don't add lime to the mix, since the plant likes slightly-acid soil.

 Until the seeds sprout, ensure that the soil surface always stays moist.
 An easy way maintain moisture is to enclose the pots in a plastic dome or bag.
 Leave it open a crack to allow some fresh air in.
 You may need to drip a few drops of water on the seeds every day keep them moist.

 Keep the pots at about 65-77 degrees F (18-25°C).
 A little cooler at night is ok, but avoid letting them get above 80°F (27°C).
 I recommend keeping a minimum/maximum thermometer near the pots.

 Place the pots in a bright spot out of direct sun.
 An LED or fluorescent lamp kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

 The seeds should begin sprouting in 4 to 6 weeks, but may take up to 10 weeks to start, especially at cooler temperatures.
 Give your seedlings bright light, but avoid direct sunlight when they are small.
 I recommend growing them indoors for at least 2-3 months.
 If you have more than one seedling in each container, either snip off the weaker one(s) after 4 weeks or gently transplant them.

 Watering - This Fuchsia likes evenly moist soil, but it shouldn't be perpetually soggy either.
 Never let the pots dry out, but don't let them sit in a tray of water either.